 Unless you're really determined to live on your own, we suggest putting on your best smile and getting some.
-Studio and one-bed apartments are typically at least \$1,600 per month, and as we've seen this month, you may find yourself home alone for longer than you'd like!
+Studio and one-bed apartments are typically at least \$1,600-\$2,000 per month.
+Many of us have made some really incredible friendships just by moving in with existing students or other design students in the area!